Present

 5- and 10-Minute Presentations

-Please be sure to submit any presentation materials or visual aids that will require use of the projector and/or sound system 48 hours before the event.
+Please be sure to submit any presentation materials or visual aids that will require use of the projector and/or sound system by the stated deadline.
+All presentation materials will be projected using university laptops on the day of the event.

 A moderator will be in attendance to facilitate the session and keep presenters to the allotted time.
-10-minute talks will be followed by a 5-minute Q&A period.
-5-minute talks will have time for questions after all presenters have completed their presentations.
+All presentations will be followed by a 5-minute Q&A period.

 Film / Performance